beezwax/processdetail/README.md

 # processdetail

 ## Introduction
 This is an executable that prints out the CPU usage for a given process, including its threads.
-The format is designed to be easily consumed by other scripts or FileMaker.
+The format is designed to be easily consumed by other scripts or FileMaker (the monitoring of FileMaker Server script processes was a key goal).

 ## Installation
-Basic installation (after building, if required) is to copy the file to /usr/local/bin, but it can be kept anywhere.
+The suggested installation (after building if required) is to simply copy the file to /usr/local/bin.

 To ensure the proper execute permissions are in place, you may need to run the following command:
 ```